 Q11: What version of the FCC Map is North Dakota using?

 A: NTIA V3 Fabric Data (Update 2) was initially used and then challenge process findings were re-adjudicated using NTIA V4 Fabric Data.
-However, please note that the latest fabric version available may be used for Reason Code submissions (i.e., V4 locations that no longer exist).

 Q12: How is the State defining project areas?